 America Constant in the

 Action W orksheet

 Project Name:

 Project Number:

 Risk / Vul nerability

 Hazard(s) of Concern:

 Description of the Problem:

 Action or Project Inten ded for Imp lement ation

 Description of the Solution:

 Is this project re elated to a Critical Facility?
 Yes No

 Is the critical facility locate d in the 1% annual chance fl ood area?
 Yes No

 (If yes, this project must intend to protect the 500-year flood ever amage scenario, whichever is greater)

-Level of Protection: Estimated Benefits (losses avoided):
+Level of Protection: Estimated (losses av

-Useful Life: Goals Met:
+Useful Life: Goals Met •

-Estimated Cost: Mitigation Action Type:
+Estimated Cost: Mitigation Action n Typ e:

-Plan for Imp lementatio n
+Plan for Imp plementation

 Prioritization: Desired T Implemer r

 Estimated Time Required for Project Implementation: Potential Sources: Fundin g

-Responsible Organization: Local Plan Mechanis in Implem ms to b
+Responsible Organization: Local Planning Mechanisms to be Used in Implementation if any:

 Three Alternatives Consid ered (inclu ding No o Acti on)

 Action Estin nated Cost Evaluation

 Alternatives: No Action \$0 Current problem continues

 Progress Report (for r plan main tenanc e)

 Date of Status Report:

 Report of Progress:

 Update Evaluation of the Problem and/or Solution: